-A similar analysis can be done for measurements with the y-axis of the spectrometer aligned with a $\langle 1,1,0 \rangle$ direction of the crystal.
-For the incoming beam aligned with the surface normal, the outgoing electrons propagate now along the $\langle 1/2\sqrt{2},-1/2\sqrt{2},1 \rangle$ and $\langle -1/2\sqrt{2},1/2\sqrt{2},1 \rangle$ crystallographic directions and the shortest possible diffraction vector is now $\pm < 2,2,0 >$ for both the incoming and outgoing electrons.
+A similar analysis can be done for measurements with the y-axis of the spectrometer aligned with a $\langle 1, 1, 0 \rangle$ direction of the crystal (see Fig. 1(d)).
+For the incoming beam aligned with the surface normal, the outgoing electrons propagate now along the $\langle 1/2\sqrt{2}, -1/2\sqrt{2}, 1 \rangle$ and $\langle -1/2\sqrt{2}, 1/2\sqrt{2}, 1 \rangle$ crystallographic directions and the shortest possible diffraction vector is now $\pm \langle 2, 2, 0 \rangle$ for both the incoming and outgoing electrons.
 In this orientation it is not possible to have intensity due to diffracted beams at $p{\rm obs} = 0$.
+Diffraction due to $G{(2,2,0)}$ reciprocal lattice vector cannot be minimised by rotating along the y-axis as this vector is parallel to this axis.
+Thus again diffraction effects due to reciprocal lattice vector pointing along the measurement direction cannot be avoided.

-4 Experimental Results
+4. Experimental results

-Experimental momentum densities for two major symmetry directions are presented in fig. 4.
-The same normalisation factor is used within each panel, but intensities in the left and right panel can not be compared directly.
+Experimental momentum densities for two major symmetry directions are presented in Fig. 4.
+The same normalisation factor is used within each panel, but intensities in the left and right panel cannot be compared directly.
 The data shown are the raw data and are not corrected for inelastic multiple scattering contributions.
-In the case of the $\langle 1,0,0\rangle$ axis aligned with the spectrometer's y-axis (right panel) we see a peak of relatively constant intensity that disperses upwards by $\simeq 12$ eV and near 1 a.u. reaches the top of the valence band.
-In contrast, if one aligns the $\langle 1,1,0\rangle$ direction with the spectrometer's y-axis there is a profound minimum in intensity at 6 eV below the top of the band and the main intensity increases with increasing momentum (decreasing binding energy) but dropping off in intensity before it reaches 1 a.u..
-The minimum binding energy, which is approximately 2 eV larger than the minimum binding energy in the $\langle 1,0,0\rangle$ alignment, is reached at the X point.
-All these observations are in agreement with the band structure calculations (see fig. 2).
+In the case of the $\langle 1, 0, 0 \rangle$ axis aligned with the spectrometer's y-axis (right panel) we see a peak of relatively constant intensity that disperses upwards by ≈ 12 eV and near 1 a.u. reaches the top of the valence band.
+In contrast, if one aligns the $\langle 1, 1, 0 \rangle$ direction with the spectrometer's y-axis there is a profound minimum in intensity at 6 eV below the top of the band and the main intensity increases with increasing momentum (decreasing binding energy) but dropping off in intensity before it reaches 1 a.u..
+The minimum binding energy, which is approximately 2 eV larger than the minimum binding energy in the $\langle 1,0,0 \rangle$ alignment, is reached at the X point.
+All these observations are in agreement with the band structure calculations (see Fig. 2).